Building for Raspberry Pi 3 or 4

 specific options when you run the script.

 Use the following commands to initialize your build environment.
-In each case, the “-m” option specifies the machine and the list of AGL features used with script are appropriate for development of the AGL demo image suited for either Raspberry PI 3 or 4:
+In each case, the “-m” option specifies the machine and the list of AGL features used with script are appropriate for development of the AGL demo image suited for either Raspberry Pi 4 (recommended) or 3:

 $ source meta-agl/scripts/aglsetup.sh -m raspberrypi3 agl-demo agl-netboot agl-appfw-smack